The Commercial Closet Association recommends:

-Whenever people are shown, include LGBT individuals, family members, friends and couples that reflect varied ages, races and genders, etc. Language references to family or relationships should not only include heterosexuals.
+Whenever people are shown, include LGBTQ individuals, family members, friends and couples that reflect varied ages, races and genders, etc. Language references to family or relationships should not only include heterosexuals.

 GLAAD Media Reference Guide

-- Be sensitive to lesbian, gay, bisexual and transgender stereotypes and avoid positioning LGBT people as a perceived threat for humor
+- Be sensitive to lesbian, gay, bisexual and transgender stereotypes and avoid positioning LGBTQ people as a perceived threat for humor

 Advertising often stereotypes, but beware of over-simplifying.
 An unbalanced depiction of extremely effeminate gay men or extremely masculine women are old ideas that alienate many.